Burgestrand/Hallon/README.markdown

 Want to help?
 Look here!
 ------------------------
 I am having troubles deciding how the API should work.
-This is a network library, and I need to handle connection errors, music delivery and metadata updates — all of which happen in their own thread.
+This is a network library, and I need to handle connection errors, music delivery and metadata updates — all of which can happen concurrently.

 This is what I want it to look like, kind of:

-    session = Hallon::Session.new(IO.read('spotify_appkey.key'))
+    session = Hallon::Session.new IO.read('spotify_appkey.key')
-    session.login username, password do |session|
+    session.login username, password

     playlist_container.each do |playlist|
-        puts playlist.load.name
+      puts playlist.name
     end

-      session.logout
-      # this should never be reached
-    end

-However, since `libspotify` is an asynchronous library I face several problems:

-- You can get disconnected at any time (temporary or permanent).
-The programmer might want to reconnect and continue from where he was, or just exit, or something else.
-How do I make it her choice? (*idea: use POSIX signals as interrupt handlers somehow*)
+    session.logout # called through an at_exit hook as well

-- All operations have an associated callback.
-For Hallon v1 these operations will be blocking, which means we need to wait (not poll) for the callbacks to be fired.
-When they are, we need to communicate this back.
+For simplicity I want all operations that have an associated loading-callback to appear synchronous.
+This is done by making each of these blocking operations wait for the appropriate callback to be executed.

-  Hallon v0 solved this using global mutex and condition variable.
-Sticking with that solution will become unmaintainable fast.
-I want Hallon v1 to leverage an event-loop in a thread separate from the main thread.
-This way one could use a pipe for IPC between the `libspotify` callbacks and Ruby.

-  However, there is one big problem with pipe-IPC: it needs a protocol and I will most likely have to pack and unpack the data I am sending through the pipe.
-Not only that, but most of the data should be converted to ruby values so I must know what they are and how many.

-  Another problem is that calling no two `sp_*`-functions must be called at the same time.
-This might happen if we have two Ruby threads that can call `sp_*`-functions (even if the GIL prevents ruby code to be executed concurrently, the GIL is not required for calling Spotify functions).
+The main issue is disconnects: they might happen at any time, and may or may not be permanent errors.
+My current idea is that I’ll handle them using POSIX signals, but we’ll see how that goes when I tackle that problem.

 ---